-Chiropractic is a health care profession specializing in the diagnosis, treatment and prevention of conditions related to the muscles, ligaments, tendons, nerves and joints of the body.
+Chiropractic is a healthcare profession specializing in the diagnosis, treatment, and prevention of conditions related to the muscles, ligaments, tendons, nerves, and joints of the body.
 Chiropractors hold at least 7 years of post-secondary education, with over 4500 hours of academic and clinical education in courses such as biochemistry, neurology, anatomy, biomechanics, microbiology, radiology, exercise physiology, and rehabilitation.
 Chiropractors also utilize other treatment modalities such as:

 ART® is a manual, hands-on therapy designed specifically to find scars in damaged tissue and release the adhesions that result.
 Adhesions are produced in acute injuries, repetitive injuries or simply when a muscle is under chronic tension and does not get enough oxygen (hypoxia).
 These adhesions act like tiny dabs of glue sticking to muscle fibres and between connective tissues, preventing the normal sliding movements that normally occur between healthy tissue.
 Adhesions limit muscle or joint movement and can create abnormal or painful motion.
 Adhesions to a nerve can cause numbness, tingling or radiating pain, as with carpal tunnel syndrome or the radiating leg pain of sciatica.